 The Cuisinart DBM-8 Supreme is a below-entry-level electric burr grinder that is about a quarter of the price of most beginner electric burr grinders.
 This necessarily means that the grind consistency will not measure up to something like a Baratza Encore.
 This also means that the grinder itself contains many more fragile parts that can malfunction.

-This grinder is perfect for someone who is afraid to invest a significant amount of money into a burr grinder but is curious and would like to experiment.
+This model is perfect for someone who is afraid to invest a significant amount of money into a burr grinder but is curious and would like to experiment.
 It would also work well as a grinder with training wheels – something that you eventually upgrade from.